Evaluation of Market Systems

 The price mechanism works automatically, as prices convey information about relative scarcity without the need for a government.

-Prices fulfil a vital role in terms of rationing scarce resources - the greater the scarcity, the higher the price, and the more it is conserved.
+Prices fulfill a vital role in terms of rationing scarce resources – the greater the scarcity, the higher the price, and the more it is conserved.

 Utility and profit

 The price mechanism allocates resources towards products that provide the highest utility and the greatest profit, hence benefiting consumers and producers.